kimdoanh89/doanhluong.me/_posts/2020-07-20-Ansible_to_gather_information_and_Save.markdown

 ## 4. Running the Ansible playbook

-We run the Ansible playbook to gather information:
+We run the Ansible playbook to gather the following information:
 - show version
 - show ip int br
 - show memory statistics